Why am I writing this?

-With the abundant commercialization of mindfulness, I definitely appreciate why people would be cynical of its benefits, but despite the myriad mindfulness apps and websites which require payment, remember that meditation doesn’t have to cost anything but a few minutes of your time everyday.
+With the abundant commercialization of mindfulness, I understand why people would be cynical of its benefits, but despite the myriad mindfulness apps and websites which require payment, remember that meditation doesn’t have to cost anything but a few minutes of your time everyday.

 There are hundreds of excellent, free resources on the Internet and I will link below to some of the useful sites I’ve discovered.